 - Milk as needed to make a moist filling

-To make the dough: In a large bowl, beat together 4 ounces unsalted butter, 1/8 teaspoon salt, 1/3 cup sugar, 1/4 cup confectioners' sugar, 1 teaspoon vanilla, and 1 large egg.
-Add 1 1/4 cups all-purpose flour and mix until well combined.
+In a large bowl, beat together unsalted butter, salt, sugar, confectioners' sugar, vanilla, and large egg.
+Add all-purpose flour and mix until well combined.
 Wrap in plastic and chill for 30 minutes.

 Place filled molds on a baking sheet and bake 8 to 10 minutes or until cookies are brown around the edges of the molds.
 Cool a few seconds and then tap them out of the molds.
 Repeat until all the dough is gone.